giorginolab/vmd_diffusion_coefficient/doc/README.md

 The [Diffusion Coefficient Tool](#) is an analysis plugin for VMD that computes one, two or three-dimensional mean squared displacements (MSD)-based diffusion coefficients of a chosen molecular species.

-This is beta software.
-If you don't know how to compute the diffusion coefficient yourself, probably you won't be able to use this software. **NO support or warranty is available whatsoever.**

-**Repeat.** The Diffusion Coefficient Tool is not a magic box.
+**Note.** The Diffusion Coefficient Tool is not a magic box.
 It only computes mean squared displacements (MSD) at a variety of lag times (τ).
 The MSD is predicted by Einstein's relation to grow linearly with τ.
 Most often than not, this DOES NOT occur in practice, for a variety of reasons, including poor sampling or non-diffusive behavior.
 It is YOUR responsibility to understand why and, if you trust the linearity, to fit the slope.
 Please consider the following paper to be **mandatory reading**: [David Keffer, The Working Man's Guide to Obtaining Self Diffusion Coefficients from Molecular Dynamics Simulations](http://utkstair.org/clausius/docs/che548/pdf/selfD.pdf).